This Old Fashioned Apple Spice Pie recipe makes a comforting family dessert that’s perfect for holiday gatherings.

 - Adjust oven rack to lowest position, place if you have one, place a baking stone on the rack and a rimmed baking sheet on the stone (if you don’t have a stone, just use the baking sheet), and heat oven to 500°F.

-- Scatter the old fashioned oats over the bottom of the dough-lined pie plate.
-Spread apples with their juices, mounding them slightly in the middle
+- Sprinkle the old-fashioned oats evenly over the bottom of the dough-lined pie plate.
+This step helps absorb excess moisture from the apples.

-- Mix the brown sugar, dark brown sugar, flour, salt, nutmeg, cinnamon, and allspice together in a large bowl.
-Add the apples, melted butter, and vanilla and toss until combined and add the mixture to the pie plate lines with the pie dough.
+- In a large bowl, mix together the brown sugar, dark brown sugar, flour, salt, nutmeg, cinnamon, and allspice.
+Add the sliced apples, melted butter, and vanilla.
+Toss until the apples are thoroughly coated with the mixture.

 Erren Hart says